openvinotoolkit/openvino/docs/articles_en/learn_openvino/openvino_samples/get_started_demos.rst

                      build_samples_msvc.bat

-            By default, the script automatically detects the highest Microsoft Visual Studio version installed on the machine and uses it to create and build a solution for a sample code
+            By default, the script automatically detects the highest Microsoft Visual Studio version installed on the system and uses it to create and build a solution for a sample code

             Once the build is completed, you can find sample binaries in the following folders: